Denzel Washington, who once paid Chadwick Boseman's tuition, pays tribute - Local News 8

 Chadwick Boseman was referred to as “the next Denzel Washington” and the first one has remembered Boseman as a “gentle soul.”

-Washington released a statement to several outlets including “Entertainment Tonight” paying tribute to Boseman who died last week at the age of 43 following a four-year battle with colon cancer.
+Washington’s rep released a statement to CNN paying tribute to Boseman who died last week at the age of 43 following a four-year battle with colon cancer.

 “He was a gentle soul and a brilliant artist, who will stay with us for eternity through his iconic performances over his short yet illustrious career,” Washington said in his statement.
 “God bless Chadwick Boseman.”